MicrosoftDocs/azure-devops-yaml-schema/task-reference/chef-knife-v1.md

 **`ScriptPath`** - **Script Path**<br>
 `string`.
 Required.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
 The path of the script.
-Should be fully qualified path or relative to the default working directory.
+This should be fully qualified path or a relative to the default working directory.
 <!-- :::editable-content-end::: -->
 <br>